-In the case of illness or emergency, ABSN students must notify the clinical instructor, Clinical Coordinator, and Director of Nursing Academic Services by phone call in advance of the clinical experience.
+For all Nursing students: In the case of illness or emergency, nursing students must notify the clinical instructor, Clinical Coordinator, and Director of Nursing Academic Services by phone call in advance of the clinical experience.
 Failure of the student to notify the appropriate parties by phone call prior to the start of the clinical time will result in an unexcused absence.
 Unexcused absences will result in a grade of "F" for the clinical course.
-ABSN clinical absences will be rescheduled by the Director of Nursing Academic Services.
-Points are deducted for ABSN lab absences and any missed hours must be made up.
+Clinical absences will be rescheduled by the Director of Nursing Academic Services.
+Points are deducted for lab absences and any missed hours must be made up.
 If a student misses more than two labs in a given course, the student will receive a failing grade.